bem/bem-xjst/docs/en/6-templates-context.md

 ### Data tunneling for child’s templates

-Suppose we want provide to all child node templates some data from parent node.
-Let's say flag `_inQaForm` to all `input` blocks inside `qa-form` block.
+Suppose we want to provide some data from parent node to all child templates.
+E.g. provide `_inQaForm` flag to all `input` blocks inside `qa-form` block.

 ```js
 [